-Masked image modeling (MIM) constitutes another major direction, training models to reconstruct masked content either in pixel space~\citep{he2022MAE,xie2022simmim} or at the token level~\citep{bao2021beit}.
-Hybrid approaches such as MSN~\citep{assran2022masked} and iBOT~\citep{zhou2021ibot} further unify masked prediction with prototype-based or distillation objectives, primarily in ViT-based settings~\citep{assran2023ijepa,darcet2025CAPI}.
-While these works broaden the SSL design space, our focus is on improving predictor-based Siamese architectures in a backbone-agnostic manner.

-\paragraph{Predictor-based Siamese SSL.} Predictor-based Siamese methods such as BYOL~\citep{grill2020byol} and SimSiam~\citep{chen2021simsiam} showed that strong representations can be learned using a single invariance loss, without negatives, clustering, or reconstruction.
-Collapse is avoided through architectural asymmetry, typically via an online-target encoder pair and a predictor on the online branch.
-MoCo~v3~\citep{chen2021mocov3} extended this paradigm to Vision Transformers~\citep{dosovitskiy2021vit}, demonstrating the benefits of asymmetry even in contrastive formulations.

-Teacher-student approaches such as DINO~\citep{caron2021dino} and iBOT~\citep{zhou2021ibot} also rely on online-target asymmetry with EMA updates, but omit a predictor head and instead stabilize training through centroid-based probability targets, or a centering and sharpening mechanism.
+Self-predictive methods \cite{grill2020byol,chen2021simsiam,chen2021mocov3} showed that strong representations can be learned using a single invariance loss, without negatives, clustering, or reconstruction.
+Collapse is avoided through architectural asymmetry \cite{richemond2023theedge_byol} via a predictor on the online branch.
+MoCo~v3~\cite{chen2021mocov3} extended this paradigm to Vision Transformers~\cite{dosovitskiy2021vit}, demonstrating the benefits of asymmetry even in contrastive formulations.
+Teacher-student approaches such as DINO~\cite{caron2021dino} and iBOT~\cite{zhou2021ibot} also rely on online-target asymmetry with EMA updates, but omit a predictor head and instead stabilize training through centroid-based probability targets, or a centering and sharpening mechanism.

-While predictor-based methods are stable in the two-crop regime, naively extending them to multi-crop often leads to instability~\citep{caron2021dino,morningstar2024augsvsalgos,moon2023fMSBReg,aubret2025cobyol}.
-Prior work proposed addressing this issue via auxiliary regularization~\citep{zhang2022leverage}.
-In contrast, we show that the shared predictor itself is the source of instability: assigning one predictor per view type stabilizes multi-crop training without modifying the backbone or alignment loss.
+While self-predictive methods are stable in the two-crop regime, naively extending them to multi-crop often leads to instability~\cite{caron2021dino,morningstar2024augsvsalgos,moon2023fMSBReg,aubret2025cobyol}.
+Prior work proposed addressing this issue via auxiliary regularization~\cite{zhang2022leverage}.
+In contrast, we show that the shared predictor itself is the source of instability: assigning one predictor per view type stabilizes multi-crop training.

+Masked image modeling (MIM) constitutes another major direction, training models to reconstruct masked content either in pixel space~\cite{he2022MAE,xie2022simmim} or at the token level~\cite{bao2021beit}.
+Hybrid approaches such as MSN~\cite{assran2022masked} and iBOT~\cite{zhou2021ibot} further unify masked prediction with prototype-based or distillation objectives, primarily in ViT-based settings~\cite{assran2023ijepa,darcet2025CAPI}.
+While these works broaden the SSL design space, our focus is on improving self-predictive Siamese methods in a backbone-agnostic manner.